A Generation Pure In Its Own Eyes

 (Psalms 37:7)

-We should make a distinction between questioning what men teach and what God teaches.
-"Do not put your trust in nobles, nor in the son of earthling man, to whom no salvation belongs."
-But, rather, "trust in Jehovah with all your heart and do not lean upon your own understanding.
-In all your ways take notice of him, and he himself will make your paths straight." ―Psalms 146:3; Proverbs 3:5,6.
+We must make a distinction between the things taught by men and the things that belong to God.
+(1 John 4:6) We do not "put [our] trust in nobles, nor in the son of earthling man, to whom no salvation belongs."
+But, rather, we "trust in Jehovah with all [our] heart and [we] do not lean upon [our] own understanding.
+In all [our] ways [we] take notice of him, [for] he himself will make [our] paths straight."―Psalms 146:3; Proverbs 3:5-6.

-The time is fast approaching "when the true worshipers will worship the Father with spirit and truth, for, indeed, the Father is looking for suchlike ones to worship him."
-(John 4:23) If we are lovers of truth and are to stand firm in our faith, we will have to look solely to Jehovah for salvation, by sticking closely to his word of truth.
-(John 17:17) "Look!
+That is good advice!
+Jesus said that "the true worshipers will worship the Father with spirit and truth, for, indeed, the Father is looking for suchlike ones to worship him."
+(John 4:23) If we truly are lovers of truth and are to stand firm in our faith, we will have to look solely to God for salvation, by sticking to his Word of truth and by considering his commandments, for "they are not burdensome."
+(John 17:17; 1 John 5:3-4) "Look!
 God is my salvation.
-I shall trust and be in no dread; for Jah Jehovah is my strength and [my] might, and he came to be the salvation of me." ―Isaiah 12:2.
+I shall trust and be in no dread; for Jah Jehovah is my strength and [my] might, and he came to be the salvation of me."―Isaiah 12:2.

-The purpose of my website is to encourage those of God's sheep who have had their faith shaken by the recent developments within God's household.
-If we have been taught, among teachings of God also teachings of men, it is because a certain slave, as a governing body, has elevated himself within God's household, and has tailored certain Scriptures to justify their authority to do so, making it appear that their position is from God.
-(Colossians 2:22) Their deviant teachings includes our doctrine of Dedication, by means of which we have been saddled with a heavy load, a thing not even hinted at in the Scriptures.
+The purpose of my website is to encourage God's people in our many congregations, who may have had their faith shaken recently by the troubling developments that cast doubt in the minds of many whether we are God's household, or if he even has a household.
+If we have been taught among the teachings of God also teachings of men, it is because a certain slave, as a governing body, has elevated himself within God's household, and has tailored certain Scriptures to justify their authority to do so, making it appear that their position is from God.
+(Colossians 2:22) Their deviant teachings includes our doctrine of Dedication, a thing not even hinted at in the Scriptures.
 Also, the interpretation on "the other sheep," without which this evil slave would not have a people to govern; and especially the teaching of the new covenant in which they exclude all but themselves from a relationship with God, even going as far as saying that Jesus is solely their mediator.
 If we find that our traditions are out of harmony with God's Word, should we not make adjustments; otherwise we could be in danger of making the word of God invalid, and our worship in vain. (see Matthew 15:3-8)

 It is apparent to many that we have discrepancies and contradictions in our teachings.
 We are not immune from the problems afflicting the world.
 We have broken marriages, child abuse cases, lawlessness, and many of the other things itemized by Paul in 2 Timothy 3:1-7.
 Many among us are "sighing and groaning over all the detestable things that are being done" in our midst.
-If you are one of them, rather than being stumbled, take courage because in Ezekiel's vision those were the ones who were marked for survival.
-(Ezekiel 9:4-6) You will be among those who will rejoice when Jehovah will act on behalf of his name and of all those who have longingly waited for him.
+If you are among such ones, rather than be stumbled, take courage because in Ezekiel's vision those were the ones who were marked for survival.
+(Ezekiel 9:4-6) You will be among the ones who will rejoice when Jehovah acts on behalf of his name and comes to the aid of all who have patiently waited for him.

 Good is Jehovah to the one hoping in him,